Temparo/csu-index/README.md

 ## Thanks

-- The Project is created by [Vue 3](https://vuejs.org/) + [TypeScript](https://www.typescriptlang.org/) .
+- The Project is created by [Vue 3](https://vuejs.org/) + [TypeScript](https://www.typescriptlang.org/)
-- The Loading Cat Animation is from [TouNeko](https://codepen.io/touneko).
+- The Loading Cat animation is by [TouNeko](https://codepen.io/touneko)
+- The dark mode toggle button is by [MarvinRudolph](https://codepen.io/MarvinRudolph)
-- This project is inspired by [ZJUers轻首页](https://zjuers.com/).
+- This project is inspired by [ZJUers轻首页](https://zjuers.com/)
-- Some idea of functions is from [BYR-Navi](https://github.com/BYR-Navi/BYR-Navi).
+- Some idea of functions is from [BYR-Navi](https://github.com/BYR-Navi/BYR-Navi)
-- All the codes are done by myself.
+- All the codes are done by myself

 ---